open-policy-agent/opa/docs/content/rest-api.md

 - **400** - bad request
 - **500** - server error

-The server returns 400 if either:
+The server returns 400 if the input document is invalid (i.e. malformed JSON).

-- The query requires the input document and the caller does not provide it.
-- The caller provides the input document but the query already defines it programmatically.

 The server returns 200 if the path refers to an undefined document.
 In this case, the response will not contain a `result` property.